Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Introduction

 \section{Introduction}

 Many modern prediction tasks admit multiple correct outputs for a single input.
-A prominent example is language generation, where a prompt may have many acceptable completions that differ lexically or syntactically while expressing the same underlying content.
+A prominent example is language generation, where a prompt may have many acceptable completions but not all completions are acceptable.
 This phenomenon arises in settings such as open-ended question answering, dialogue generation, and instruction following, where correctness is better viewed as membership in a set of valid responses rather than by a single target label \cite{langford2007epoch, li-etal-2017-adversarial, ouyang2022training}.
 Similar considerations arise in recommendation systems and information retrieval, where multiple outputs may equally satisfy the task requirements \cite{joachims2002optimizing, liu2009learning}.
 These settings call for learning formulations in which correctness is inherently set-valued rather than single-valued.

-Learning models can be taxonomized along different axes.
-In this work we analyze and compare learning with multiple correct answers with respect to three such axes; Online vs Batch learning, Realizable vs Agnostic setups, and the type of feedback available to the learner.
+In this work we analyze and compare learning with multiple correct answers with respect to three aspects; Online vs Batch learning, Realizable vs Agnostic setups, and the type of feedback available to the learner.
+We focus mainly on the online setting.
+An online problem proceeds in rounds.
+In each round, the learner is presented with an example and its objective is to produce a correct answer for that example.
+This setup naturally accommodates the following feedback models for the learner:

-This work considers an online learning setup in which each instance may admit multiple correct answers.
-In each round, the learner is presented with an example and its objective is to produce one correct answer.
-This setup naturally accommodates the following feedback models for the learner: \begin{itemize} \item \emph{Mistake-unknown feedback}, where the learner observes only a single correct label in each round (as studied by \citet{joshi2025learning}); \item \emph{Mistake-known feedback}, where, in addition to a single correct label, the learner also observes whether its prediction was correct; and \item \emph{Set-valued feedback}, where the full set of correct labels is revealed to the learner (as studied by \citet{raman2024online}).
+\begin{itemize} \item \emph{Mistake-unknown feedback}, where the learner observes only a single correct label in each round (as studied by \citet{joshi2025learning}); \item \emph{Mistake-known feedback}, where, in addition to a single correct label, the learner also observes whether its prediction was correct; and \item \emph{Set-valued feedback}, where the full set of correct labels is revealed to the learner (as studied by \citet{raman2024online}).\footnote{ One may also consider a fourth model of feedback, where the learner only gets a single bit indicating whether a mistake has been made.
+Such feedback is very weak since the learner can be forced to err on a single instance multiple times depending on the size of the label space.
+We therefore chose not to discuss this model here.}

 \end{itemize}